-109. Design-stage issues and IFAD's absence from the country explain much of the difference in delays with other IFIs.
-The difference in the average delay between approval and effectiveness-almost three times higher for IFAD than for the World Bank-is manifest of: (i) the different preparatory work undertaken by the two institutions before loans are presented to their respective Boards of Directors, (ii) different degrees of conditionality to be resolved before effectiveness, (iii) IFAD's gaps between expected co-financing at project approval and its absence of country presence during most of the period reviewed.
-In effect, CPE interviews suggest that other IFIs spend more time in preparing a project design before it is presented to the Board for approval.
-Consequently, other IFIs must resolve fewer conditions before loan effectiveness (and fewer implementation problems) than does IFAD.
+- 109. Design-stage issues and IFAD's absence from the country explain much of the difference in delays with other international financial institutions.
+The difference in the average delay between approval and effectiveness - almost three times higher for IFAD than for the World Bank - is manifest of: (i) the different preparatory work undertaken by the two institutions before loans are presented to their respective Boards of Directors, (ii) different degrees of conditionality to be resolved before effectiveness, (iii) IFAD's gaps between expected cofinancing at project approval and its absence of country presence during most of the period reviewed.
+In effect, CPE interviews suggest that other international financial institutions spend more time in preparing a project design before it is presented to the Board for approval.
+Consequently, other international financial institutions must resolve fewer conditions before loan effectiveness (and fewer implementation problems) than does IFAD.
 In addition to the design lacunae, the absence of country presence by IFAD is likely to have played a role, since it is typically more difficult to resolve conditionality or funding gaps from the headquarters rather than in a country office.
-Interestingly, the WB, which had a representation in Ghana for decades, experienced by far the lowest average delays between approval and effectiveness.
-AfDB, which did not have a country office in Ghana until 2008, had average delays that were twice as high as those of the WB, although 30 per cent lower than IFAD's (Table 12).

-110. Although all donors experienced delays in 2000-2001, IFAD delays were higher.
-In the 2000-2001 period, when delays between approval and effectiveness increased for all donors (because the new Government required a review of the overall lending), IFAD delays (RFSP, NORPREP) were even higher than those of comparable institutions (22.5 months on average, against 12.3 for the WB and 13.6 for AfDB).
-The CPE agrees with the self-assessment of NORPREP that these delays were due in part to several contentious issues in project design-in particular, giving project implementation responsibility to the Regional Coordinating Council/Regional Planning Coordination

-Unit (RCC/RPCU), which was understaffed, weakly motivated, and overloaded with other tasks.
-The CPE also found that a large financing gap at design, the difficulty of working with decentralized governments in the absence of a policy framework, and the lack of IFAD experience on decentralization issues were major factors.
+Interestingly, the World Bank, which had a representation in Ghana for decades, experienced by far the lowest average delays between approval and effectiveness.
+AfDB, which did not have a country office in Ghana until 2008, had average delays that were twice as high as those of the World Bank, although 30 per cent lower than IFAD's (table 12). - 110.
+Although all donors experienced delays in 2000-2001, IFAD delays were higher.
+In the 2000-2001 period, when delays between approval and effectiveness increased for all donors (because the new Government required a review of the overall lending), IFAD delays (RFSP, NORPREP) were even higher than those of comparable institutions (22.5 months on average, against 12.3 for the World Bank and 13.6 for AfDB).
+The CPE agrees with the self-assessment of NORPREP that these delays were due in part to several contentious issues in project design in particular, giving project implementation responsibility to the Regional Coordinating Council/Regional Planning Coordinating Unit, which was understaffed, weakly motivated, and overloaded with other tasks.88 The CPE also found that a large financing gap at design, the difficulty of working with decentralized governments in the absence of a policy framework, and the lack of IFAD experience on decentralization issues were major factors.
 In RFSP, a set of conditionality were still to be met, on top of the Government review.
-In RFSP, however, project activities progressed well later on despite the initial delay and were completed on time.
-92
+In RFSP, however, project activities progressed well later on despite the initial delay and were completed on time.89